top of page

 Bus Passes

-• Bus passes allowing students to go home with friends have returned for the 2023-24 school year!
-Students must have a pass to board a bus with their friend.
-Additionally, students must have a pass if they are riding their regular bus but disembarking at a different stop.
+• Students *must* have a parent/guardian bus pass to board a bus with a friend.
+Additionally, students must have a parent/guardian-requested bus pass if they are riding their regular bus but disembarking at a different stop.

 bottom of page